PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Related Work

 \section{Related Work}

-\paragraph{Prompt-based Tuning} has attracted increasing attention recently for various natural language inference tasks including text classification~\cite{gao2020making}, question answering~\cite{jiang2020can,li2021prefix}, language generation~\cite{dou2020gsum}, etc. The prompt-based learning framework has shown promising performances especially in zero shot or few shot classification tasks when limited or no labels are available~\cite{liu2021pre}.
-For example, Dou \textit{et al.} propose a prompt-based fine-tuning framework that automatically generates prompt templates and incorporates demonstrations to improve few-shot classification performances~\cite{gao2020making}.
-Shin \textit{et al.} proposes the AutoPrompt method to automatically generate prompts for eliciting the knowledge from language models~\cite{shin2020eliciting}.
-Other work on improving prompt-based model performances also focus on constructing various types of prompt and answers~\cite{brown2020language,jiang2020can}, or utilizing multi-modal prompt learning~\cite{tsimpoukelli2021multimodal}. etc.
+\paragraph{Prompt-based Tuning} has attracted increasing attention recently for various natural language processing tasks including natural language understanding~\cite{gao2021making,Liu2022PTuningPT}, question answering~\cite{jiang2020can,wang-etal-2022-kecp}, language generation~\cite{li2021prefix,li-etal-2022-learning-transfer}, information extraction~\cite{DBLP:conf/www/ChenZXDYTHSC22,son2022grasp}, machine translation~\cite{tan2021msp}, dialog systems~\cite{zhu-etal-2022-continual,huang2022prompt}, social computing~\cite{HUANG2023103279,lin2022zeroshot}, etc. The prompt-based learning framework has shown promising performance, especially in few-shot or zero-shot classification tasks when limited or no labeled data is available~\cite{liu2021pre}.
+For example, Gao \textit{et al.} propose a prompt-based fine-tuning framework that automatically generates prompt templates and demonstrations to improve few-shot classification performance~\cite{gao2021making}.
+Shin \textit{et al.} propose AutoPrompt to automatically generate prompts and verbalizers for eliciting the knowledge from language models~\cite{shin2020autoprompt}.
+Other works on improving prompt-based model performance also mainly focus on constructing various types of prompt templates and verbalizers~\cite{liu2021pre}.